ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ## Promises

+@ul

-A Promise is a temporary placeholder used as a result whenever the result is not immediately available.
+- A Promise is a temporary placeholder used as a result whenever the result is not immediately available.

-Once the result is ready, an event is emitted, which can be subscribed to and acted upon.
+- Once the result is ready, an event is emitted, which can be subscribed to and acted upon.

+@ulend

 ---

 ## Events / Event Loop

+@ul

-The event loop is used to subscribe to events and then act on them once they are dispatched.
+- The event loop is used to subscribe to events and then act on them once they are dispatched.

-The loop continues running until no more events are dispatched (i.e. There is nothing more to do).
+- The loop continues running until no more events are dispatched (i.e. There is nothing more to do).

+@ulend

 ---